I grew up near the ocean in Massachusetts, where my grandparents arrived from the Azores and

 I placed short stories and non-fiction pieces in numerous publications but my true calling is writing novels — realism for adults and magical realism for middle-grade kids.
-I recently published the first in the los Primos bilingual series (with my collaborator Teresa Dovalpage), Peace, Love, and You Know What, an adult novel inspired by my own college experience, and The Sweet Spot, inspired by the hill towns of Western Massachusetts, where Hank and I returned recently after over a decade in Taos, New Mexico.
+I recently published the first in the los Primos bilingual series (with my collaborator Teresa Dovalpage), Peace, Love, and You Know What, an adult novel inspired by my own college experience, and The Sweet Spot, set in the hill towns of Western Massachusetts, where Hank and I returned recently after over a decade in Taos, New Mexico.

 My next novel, Chasing the Case, a mystery set in the hill towns, will be launched in May by Crooked Cat Books.
 This is the first in a series featuring Isabel Long, a journalist turned amateur P.I.